Friday, October 31, 2008

 October is the GLBT History Month here in the United States.
 It is the month that highlights annually the achievements of 31 GLBT individuals whose work outshined and gave society new ways of thinking and looking at the world.
 For more information on each of the icons, click here.

-"In the past, people were born royal.
+The following are a few of the 2008 icons whose work and words make you think...hard:"In the past, people were born royal.
 Nowadays, royalty comes from what you do."
 (Fashion Designer, Gianni Versace)

 "The hardest thing I ever did, coming out, turns out to give me a reputation almost instantly for honesty and courage, which any politician would kill for."
 (Politician, Sheila Kuehl)